During the transit to AT340, Benthic ecologist Bob Carney puts the finishing touches on a fish trap.

 88° 22.11 W

 Part Indiana Jones part Sherlock Holmes. . . . .That’s how people described MacGyver, the main character in the hit TV show that aired from 1985 until 1992.
-He was a different kind of hero - a natural genius whose scientific prowess, creativity, and quick wits allowed him to perform incredible feats with basic everyday objects.
-It seemed he could fix just about anything with duct tape and a few paperclips.
+He was a different kind of hero: a natural genius whose scientific prowess, creativity, and quick wits allowed him to perform incredible feats with basic everyday objects.
+It seemed MacGyver could fix just about anything with duct tape and a few paperclips.

-After being onboard the BROWN for just a few days, I feel like I’m surrounded by a ship full of MacGyvers.
-The resourcefulness of the BROWN crew, Jason group, and science party continuously impress me.
+After being onboard the NOAA research vessel (R/V) Ronald H. Brown for just a few days, I feel like I’m surrounded by a ship full of MacGyvers.
+The resourcefulness of the R/V Brown crew, the Jason remotely operated vehicle group, and the science party continuously impresses me.

 Despite all of the incredible technologies available for science, advanced tools typically need to be tested, refined, and tested again before they can be incredibly reliable.
-Even when you’ve got them up and running complex technologies with lots of moving parts and wiring are more apt to break down, especially when you mix in salt water and a moving platform.
-For ease of use and reliability alone, many scientists and mariners prefer to use simple low-tech approaches to solve big problems at sea.
+Even when you’ve got them up and running, complex technologies with lots of moving parts and wiring are more apt to break down, especially when you add salt water and a moving platform into the mix.
+For ease of use and reliability alone, simple low-tech approaches are the solutions preferred by many scientists and mariners who face big problems at sea.

 (top)